 The following example YAML document shows an example EventStreams

-custom resource with dynamically allocated storage provided using CephFS for Kafka and ZooKeeper.
+custom resource with dynamically allocated storage provided using CephFS for Kafka broker and Kafka controller.
 To try this deployment, set the required namespace

 and accept the license by changing the spec.license.accept